Nora Sayre: Career

-A mentor was the English critic and book reviewer John Davenport; he had become acquainted with the Sayre family while working as a screenwriter at MGM, when she was a child, and would later visit the adult Sayre with suggestions of things she should read and about which she should write.
-Sayre noted "after a dose of Davenport, one was all the more responsive to words—either to classical or contemporary prose, or to the random eloquence of the street... his conversation made one immediately want to go home and write.
+Starting in 1981, Sayre taught courses on nonfiction writing and journalism in the Writing Program at Columbia University.
+Among her own writing mentors, she listed the English critic and book reviewer John Davenport, whom she had met as a child when he was a screenwriter for MGM.
+He would later visit the adult Sayre with suggestions of things she should read and write about.
+She recalled, "after a dose of Davenport, one was all the more responsive to words—either to classical or contemporary prose, or to the random eloquence of the street... his conversation made one immediately want to go home and write.
 Hence he served as an igniter: He gave one momentum."